uhollerbach/wile/README.md

-Last update: 2023-10-07 15:45 PST
+Last update: 2023-10-10 22:15 PST

 # `wile` -- the extremely stable scheming genius compiler

-`wile` is a small scheme-to-c compiler which I'm writing; it's by no means complete, it cannot yet quite compile itself, but it's capable enough that writing small to medium programs with it is starting to be pretty pleasant, and self-hosting is starting to look plausible soon.
-It's already good enough to compile those parts of its standard library which are written in scheme, plus several auxiliary programs, plus a number of less-standard libraries.
+`wile` is a small scheme-to-c compiler which I'm writing; it's by no means complete, but it's capable enough that writing small to medium programs with it is starting to be pretty pleasant. `wile` **is self-hosting**.
+(I did make one mistaken claim in the previous version of this README: I said `wile` could compile a number of files in the `library/` subdirectory; that's wrong, those files are full of user-defined macros, which is the major area where `wile` is still incomplete.
+My bad.)

 My design philosophy for it is the unix way of small simple tools; I have tried to keep it simple and self-contained, with minimal